AndreRodrigues884/AndreRodrigues884/README.md

 I'm a Software Developer and UI/UX Designer with a degree in Web Information Systems and Technologies.
 I’m passionate about building clean, efficient, and scalable solutions using modern technologies.

-Currently, I'm working on a personal project called **HabTracker**, focused on habit tracking and user motivation through gamification.
+Currently, I'm working on a personal project called **CV Builder**, focused on generate CVs with AI.

 ---